turboapps/docs/getting_started/what_is_turbo/getting_started.md

 - Test in multiple client, server, and browser environments concurrently on a single physical device
 - Accelerate test cycles by eliminating the need to install application dependencies and modify configuration

-In addition to container functionality, Turbo offers a number of premium test services, such as manual and automated browser testing, Selenium testing, and CI integration.
-For more information, see [Testing](/docs/testing).

 #### For IT Managers

 With Turbo, system administrators can: